 My advice is to find someone who’s actually gone to school there (either online or in person) and ask them what it was like!
 If you decide to go for it, don’t expect to land yourself a job immediately following graduation unless you’re willing to network like a madman.Full Sail Review

 This audio engineering school offers a much different experience than Full Sail.
 It’s smaller, cheaper, more intimate, and on-campus only.
 Plus, it’s home to such legends as:

 - Lady Antebellum

 - Taylor Swift

-Any seriously aspiring audio engineer should take a moment to check out Dark Horse Institute.
-Since opening its doors in 1994, this low-key yet amply outfitted recording facility has served the likes of Alison Krauss, Jewel, Keith Urban, Megadeth, Michael W. Smith, Tim McGraw, and Neil Diamond.
+Any serious aspiring audio engineer should take a moment to check out Dark Horse Institute.
+Since opening its doors in 1994, this low-key, yet amply outfitted recording facility has served the likes of Alison Krauss, Jewel, Keith Urban, Megadeath, Michael W. Smith, Tim McGraw, and Neil Diamond.

 State of The Art Equipment

 Its studios contain custom-modified, state-of-the-art recording configurations that make most other studios look like amateur setups at best, and are neatly situated in rooms that resemble first-class accommodations or suites at a 5-star country lodge, which make for an easygoing and stress-free recording experience that all artists and engineers would die to have.